 Over 10 yearsInterview with designer

-Loowatt’s target goals are to provide scaling household sanitation services that are locally managed, and to ultimately meet the sanitation needs of growing urban communities.
+Loowatt's target goals are to provide household and community sanitation services that are locally managed and then to scale production to ultimately meet the sanitation needs of growing urban communities.
 Loowatt aims to serve over 1 million people in under-served communities by 2022, in addition to over 5 million people annually throughout the EU.

 The Loowatt systems were designed to ensure that users did not have contact with the waste deposited into toilets.
 One safety factor that is still being considered is the transfer of waste from the toilet-containers to transportation services, which can result in sewage being spilled into yards.